 - Have a basic knowledge on how HPA systems work and how to fix them

 - Have a basic knowledge on how Spring systems work and how to fix them

 In addition, applicants must have good customer communication and have basic computer skills.
-Applicants MUST have good availability and be able to work weekends.
 Applicants must also be able to manage their time when working on equipment and complete rental or customer guns in a timely manner.